Kunsthalle Praha: History of the building

-The Kunsthalle is located below Prague Castle on in the Malá Strana district.
+The Kunsthalle is located below Prague Castle in the Malá Strana district.
 The building was originally constructed between 1930 and 1931 by the City of Prague Electricity Works as a transformer station.
 Previously, there was a barrack on the site.
 The design by architect Vilém Kvasnička was executed in the neoclassical style, which corresponds to the historical character of the area.
 The Transformation Station was named after the physicist and meteorologist Václav Zenger, a professor at the Czech Technical University in Prague.

 The building was declared a cultural monument by the Czech Ministry of Culture in April 2015.
 The owner at the time then sold the building to a real estate company, which is a joint-stock company owned by Petr Pudil and his wife Pavlina.
 In 2016, the Pudil couple decided to convert the building into an art museum for their private art collection through their non-profit foundation, the Pudil Family Foundation.

 The conversion and extension of the building was undertaken by the Prague-based project office Schindler Seko Architekti s.r.o..
 During the reconstruction, the building was completely gutted, leaving only the perimeter walls of the original cultural monument.

 On 31 October 2022, the reconstruction won the Czech National Architecture Award 2022.